tanaynistala/geo-guide/_country-guides/NLD.md

 ## A-routes (_Autosnelwegen_)

 The A-routes, as controlled-access, multi-carriageway freeways, have the highest capacity of any, and typically have speed limits in excess of 100 km/h.
-They can be numbered up to three digits in the following format:
+They can be numbered up to three digits in the following format: <RoadNumber number='A12' backgroundColor='red' textColor='white' />.
-**{
-<span style={{padding: '0.25rem', color: 'white', backgroundColor: 'red', borderRadius: '0.25rem'}}>A###</span>
-}**
-.
 They are easy to spot on the map, and only 45 such highways exist in the Netherlands.
 Exits are numbered sequentially.
 To learn more, check out [autosnelwegen.net](https://autosnelwegen.net)

 ## N-routes (_Autowegen_)

 The N-routes are the most extensive of the Dutch highway networks, and are the network you will encounter most often in GeoGuessr.
-They can be numbered up to three digits in the following format:
+They can be numbered up to three digits in the following format: <RoadNumber number='N123' backgroundColor='gold' />.
-**{
-<span style={{padding: '0.25rem', color: 'black', backgroundColor: 'gold', borderRadius: '0.25rem'}}>N###</span>
-}**
-.
 N-routes are fairly well-ordered, although the numbering is split into two sections.

 ### N198 - N399